Zacchaeus, the wealthy tax collector, climbs a tree so that he can see Jesus. The local people did not like him because he worked for the Romans.

 Further reading: Matthew 21:1-11, Mark 11:1-11, John 12:13-1

-Jesus sets out from Jericho, meaning in Hebrew City of Palms, to Jerusalem about 24km (15miles), approximate 4-8 hours all uphill.
-Jericho 251 meters or 825 feet below sea level and Jerusalem 796 meters or 2,610 feet above sea level.
+Jesus sets out from Jericho, meaning in Hebrew City of Palms, to Jerusalem, about 24km (15miles), approximately 4-8 hours all uphill.
+Jericho is 251 meters or 825 feet below sea level and Jerusalem is 796 meters or 2,610 feet above sea level.
 A total climb of 1,047 meters or 3,435 feet.
 The custom was that you started early morning with rest in the middle of the day.

 The hill or tel of Jericho has been occupied since 800BC and is some 230 meters or 800 feet below sea level.

-The Dead Sea or the Salt Sea 400 meters (1,300 feet) below sea level is the lowest area on earth below sea level.
+The Dead Sea, or the Salt Sea, 400 meters (1,300 feet) below sea level, is the lowest area on earth.